 Top: The last rose of the season

-It’s time again, to start putting away the garden for winter, and I thought you’d like to see how things turned out.
+It’s time again, to start putting away the garden for winter, and time to see how things turned out.

 The Echinacea plants are finished finally.
 They were quite robust the last few months.
 One grew to about four foot tall and during the hottest part of September, grew into the patio where it could get some shade.
 I trimmed the dead heads off which were almost coal black, and they make nice arrangements in the plethora of blue vases I have on hand.
 Dead things make great decorations.